The following by-laws are in accordance with the International Honor Society of American Community and Junior Colleges.

 Section 1.
 National Society.

-The PHI THETA KAPPA, ALPHA THETA THETA CHAPTER, of Essex County College shall follow the constitution as drawn by and approved by the American Association of Community and Junior Colleges for this National Honorary Society.
+The PHI THETA KAPPA – ALPHA THETA THETA CHAPTER of Essex County College shall follow the constitution as drawn by and approved by PHI THETA KAPPA and the American Association of Community Colleges.

 Section 2.
 Essex County College.